Anamitr/ArizonaSunshine2_protube/README.md

 # Gun + stock handling

 This is fork of the original mod, which adds handling of ForceTube stock along with Provolver.
 To download go to Releases on this GitHub page.
 To install follow the instruction from original Readme placed below.

+> [!WARNING]
+> It doesn't handle dual ProVolver pistols.
+For that use the orignal mod.

+> [!NOTE]
-Note - devices aren't registered by type due to ForceTubeVR API limitations, they get assigned randomly.
+> Devices aren't registered by type due to ForceTubeVR API limitations, they get assigned randomly.
-So if when shooting in-game pistol your stock responds then swap contents of "Arizona Sunshine 2\Mods\rifleBoltButtDevices" .pro files.
+> So if when shooting in-game pistol your stock responds then swap contents of "Arizona Sunshine 2\Mods\rifleBoltButtDevices" .pro files.
-After that it should be good as long as the same devices are used.
+> After that it should be good as long as the same devices are used.

+> [!TIP]
-Also, I don't know why but it worked for me only when I launched the game WITHOUT any companion app opened.
+> I don't know why but it worked for me only when I launched the game WITHOUT any ForceTube companion app opened.
-Your devices should vibrate during first loading screen, when Vertigo logo is displayed.
+> Your devices should vibrate during first loading screen, when Vertigo logo is displayed.

 # ArizonaSunshine2_protube
 <img src="https://cdn.akamai.steamstatic.com/steam/apps/1540210/header.jpg">